rubixchain/learn/content/rac.md

 7. URL

 The value in this field is also upto the creator to enter.
-In scenarios where owner of the RAC token are allowed to actually have the digirtal asset or any other type of digital document the url to storage can be specified here.
+In scenarios where owner of the RAC token are allowed to actually have the digital asset or any other type of digital document the url to storage can be specified here.

 8. PvtKeySignature